WELCOME, TO ANOTHER FOOTNOTES ROUND TABLE DISCUSSION.

 No matter what degree you have there’s always risk involved.
-A science degree doesn’t mean you’ll be a scientist, a degree in counter terrorism doesn’t necessarily guarantee you a job at ASIC – the list goes on.
+A science degree doesn’t mean you’ll be a scientist, a degree in counter terrorism doesn’t necessarily guarantee you a job at ASIO – the list goes on.

 There’s a lot of people who become lawyers and plenty who end up doing something else and their law degree isn’t necessarily wasted.

 The fact that not everyone gets a law job doesn’t take away from the fact that many do.